Young Love (1956 song)

-"Young Love" is a popular song, written by Ric Cartey and Carole Joyner, and published in 1956.
-The original version was recorded by Ric Cartey with the Jiva-Tones on November 24, 1956.
-Joyner (later Carole Joyner Gourley) was a high school student when she co-wrote the song with Cartey, her boyfriend at the time.
+"Young Love" is a song by the American rock band Ric Cartey with the Jiva-Tones.
+Cartey wrote the song with Carole Joyner, his girlfriend at the time.
+It was recorded on November 24, 1956, and released through Stars Inc. shortly after.
 It was released in 1956 by Stars Records as catalog number 539 and one month later by RCA Records as catalog number 47-6751.
-Cartey's version never charted.